Bio

 Ayn Rand got her own personal track in the title song, breaking free from the surveillance state, a nudge back to 100 Faces.
 The impact of the album was so hard that the singer-songwriter Hiraeth wrote a review calling it our Magnum Opus, and the late Jeff Winston who founded the non-profit indie hub White Art Collective played many of the songs frequently.

-The lyrics reflected our inner struggle to heal from an extrovert-on-drugs world populated by Disney characters.
-A life time of propaganda had to be erased and replaced by ourselves.
 The album encapsulated the deep feelings of sadness, grief, and loss, that originated in the group-think, ignorance, indifference, and sadistic envy we saw wherever we turned.
 Life is a journey where we leave dead weight behind.
 Art is ultimately one big me ne frego to expectation.

 Midnight Oracle (2023)